-A 2017 Ohio State graduate with a degree in neuroscience and a minor in physics, Heard is currently a first-year PhD student in the neuroscience graduate program.
+A 2017 Ohio State graduate with a degree in neuroscience and a minor in physics, Heard is currently a second-year PhD student in the neuroscience graduate program.
 He joined the SLAM Lab as its manager after taking Yune Lee’s neuroimaging of speech, language and music class.

 “Seeing how driven Dr. Lee is, is really inspiring,” Heard said.
 “He wants to understand — we’re all driven to understand.
 We want to see why the brain functions the way it does.
 And we want to understand music because it has the potential to help people.”